 In choosing this range of outcome variables we draw from two schools of thought in the measurement of credit union performance: 1) institutional efficiency, and 2) improved abnormal net gains.
 These two schools of thought are summarized by Rubin et al. (2013).
 The former school of thought has resulted in a variety of parametric and non-parametric efficiency studies where the outcome variable tends to be cost related; one such example is that by Glass et al. (2010) which uses a cost function to explore performance determinants for Irish credit unions.
 The latter school of thought builds on theoretical discussion of the credit union's objective function (see Smith, 1984, 1986).
 Bauer (2008) adopts a member benefit objective function in dissecting abnormal performance - members with large deposits/shares want high interest rates/dividends while members with large loans want lower loan rates.
 Such objectives lead to a natural squeeze on margins.
-In the context of our study we use the interest rate spread, and its constituent parts the loan rate and the pay-out ratio as outcome variables.

-Figure 2 presents a preliminary visualization of the performance and cost metrics grouped by whether the credit union has adopted a website or not.
-The graphical analysis reveals some distinct difference with web adopters experiencing lower spreads on average (driven it seems by lower average loans rates), a marginally higher pay-out ratio and higher average labour and capital expenditures.
-The latter finding is consistent with the initial encroachment on costs of the adoption of a new technology; initially an increase in labour and capital expenses may coincide with adoption and preparation for adoption.
+In the context of our study we use the interest rate spread, and its constituent parts the loan rate and the pay-out ratio as outcome variables.13 by lower average loans rates), a marginally higher pay-out ratio and higher average labour and capital expenditures.
+The latter finding is consistent with the initial encroachment on costs of the adoption of a new technology; initially an increase in labour and capital expenses may coincide with adoption and preparation for adoption14.
 The former finding suggests that credit unions are passing any benefit accrued from this new technology to their membership.
 The graphical analysis suggests that both saving members and borrowing members benefit but that the majority of the benefit accrues to borrowers.
 That said, care must be taken when drawing any causal inference on the effect of adoption from these graphs as to do so infers that the non-adopters and adopters have no other differences other than treatment (adoption of a website).